-(LPG) and Compressed Natural Gas (CNG) in the Company`s vehicles.
+LPG (Liquefied Petroleum Gas) and CNG (Compressed Natural Gas) in the Company`s vehicles.

-The Company will continue to focus on developing more products with alternate
+The Company will continue to focus on developing more products with alternate fuel

 initiatives.
-Another step towards making vehicles more affordable is by maintaining
+Another step towards making vehicles more affordable will be by maintaining

-the vehicle cost through VA/VE and weight reduction activities.
+the cost of development of vehicle through VA/VE and weight reduction activities.
+The

-enhance the safety of the occupants and also meet the
+enhance the safety of the occupants and also meet the future safety regulations.

 C. TECHNOLOGY ABSORPTION, ADAPTATION AND INNOVATION